kkatayama/Fall_Final_Presentations/README.md

 * Nice Presentation
   * lots of pictures
   * good breakdown of equations
-  * clear explanation of comunication framework they designed
+  * clear explanation of communication framework they designed
   * great live demo of UI (no PCB, just discussed?)
   * nice slides covering each sensor and component
   * ****standards and constraints**